akeebismail/credrail-recon-test/README.md

 ### This is cli application that read in two CSV files, reconciles the records, and produce a report detailing the differences between the two.

 ## Requirements
-The following are the app requirements:
+The following are the cli requirements:
 - Python 3.12

 ## Running the cli
 1. Install required packages
     `pip install -r requirements.txt`